Introduction

 The hard part: deciding which path to use

-The diagram above makes it look like you always run every path.
+The diagram makes it look like you always run every path.
 In practice, the real challenge is figuring out which path a given question needs:

 - “What’s our refund policy?” → vector search only (it’s in the docs)